loading spinner

 2. Use Journaling

 Journaling is a powerful tool for self-reflection.
-Here are some tips for effective reflective journaling:
+Here are some tips for effective self reflecting journaling:

 • Choose Your Medium: Whether it's a physical notebook or a digital app, choose what works best for you.